mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 ###### 46:52

 **Question**: Roshi, I wonder the same thing.
-I sort of feel like the effort is follow the breath, and then suddenly I realize I'm getting a little sleepy, or I catch myself thinking about something.
+I sort of feel like the effort is to follow the breath, and then suddenly I realize I'm getting a little sleepy, or I catch myself thinking about something.
 And at that time, you're saying, just return to your effort to follow the breath.

 **Katagiri**: Mmm-hmm.
 That's all.